Elseya branderhorsti: Taxonomy

 A neotype was recently defined for E. branderhorsti in order to clarify its taxonomic issues, and this neotype is now the name bearing type for the species.
 In their paper, Thomson and colleagues went through the entire collection history, as best as is known, and restricted the type locality of the species to "southeastern Papua, Indonesia, between the Lorentz River and Merauke", and the neotype was obtained from this region.
 The neotype is lodged with the Papua New Guinea National Museum.
 This type has been identified as being the same species originally described by Ouwens in 1914.
 The closest relatives of E. branderhorsti are E. dentata and E. flaviventralis, both of northern Australia.
 These three species together comprise the subgenus Elseya.

 Description

 E. branderhorsti is a large river turtle that can be most readily distinguished from E. rhodini, with which it is sympatric, by the following three characters: the absence of a cervical scute; the presence of a prominent head shield that does not extend down the parietal arch to the tympanum; and by the presence of a distinctive alveolar ridge.
-As an adult it has a very large, broadly oval shell, often greater than 400 mm (16 inches) in straight carapace length, that is dark brown to black on the carapace and cream on the plastron.
+As an adult it has a very large, broadly oval shell, often greater than 40 cm in straight carapace length, that is dark brown to black on the carapace and cream on the plastron.
 The iris is indistinct giving it the appearance of no distinctive features in the eye, often referred to as "liquid" eyes.